manni8436/Legend-of-the-Greek-Gods/README.md

     * There is a white border around my menu button that I need to remove

-    * I dropdown menu needs to be be repositioned slighty in media query 320px, 414px, 480px and 600px due to the right side border of the menu cant be seen and also I will need to lower my dropdown menu slight as it is to close to my menu button
+    * I dropdown menu needs to be be repositioned slighty in media query 320px, 414px, 480px and 600px and in any other media queries that need to be changed because the right side border of the menu cant be seen and also I will need to lower the dropdown menu as it is to close to the menu button

     * I need to change the size of my page header (GREEK GODS) and it doesnt go well with the layout when I use it in the media query for min width 320

     * I need to move my dropdown menu list items abit to the left as one of the menu items cant be seen properly when I use the dropdown menu in media query 320px

+    * there is a small issue in my new menu that I made for the 992px and above in media queires because the history button seems to be abit bigger then the others

 (testing)